pensjonatus/flash-fiction/blog/hastur.md

 ---
-title: 'Hastur!'
+title: Hastur!
 date: '2015-03-05'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 So I have been granted the privilege of becoming a Dreamer, or whatever.
 And I